inventree/InvenTree/docs/docs/start/invoke.md

 {{ invoke_commands() }}
 ```

+### Internal Tasks

+Tasks with the `int.` prefix are internal tasks, and are not intended for general use.
+These are called by other tasks, and should generally not be called directly.

+### Developer Tasks

+Tasks with the `dev.` prefix are tasks intended for InvenTree developers, and are also not intended for general use.

 ## Common Issues

 Below are some common issues that users may encounter when using the `invoke` tool, and how to resolve them.